 Select the type of States most suitable for your data.

 Range is the default option for most analog data and allows you to define a State that covers a range of values. eg. 1-10 = LOW

 Discrete is most commonly used with digital data where a State represents a specific (or matching) value. eg. 0 = OFF, 1 = ON

 States positioned above NORMAL will be active when the parameter value increases to this threshold.
 States positioned below NORMAL will be active when the parameter value decreases to this threshold.
 Optionally use the dropdown menu to specify the minimum number of repeat values at or beyond threshold required to trigger this state.
 Default 1x.

 Applies to Range States only.

-Specify the numeric value to match (Number Parameters) or text that is contained within the parameter value (Text Parameters).
 Optionally use the dropdown menu to specify the minimum number of matching repeat values required to trigger this state.
 Default 1x.